nicotine-plus/nicotine-plus/doc/SLSKPROTOCOL.md

 #### Description

 The server tells us a list of rooms and the number of users in them.
-Soulseek has a room size requirement of about 50 users when first connecting.
-Refreshing the list will download all rooms.
+When connecting to the server, the server only sends us rooms with at least 5 users.
+A few select rooms are also excluded, such as nicotine and The Lobby.
+Requesting the room list yields a response containing the missing rooms.

 #### Data Order